From Gold to Steel: The 222 from Vacheron Constantin Appears in a New Guise to Mark the Company’s Anniversary

 In addition, the bracelet of the new variants now has a triple clasp instead of a double clasp and the visible pins of the bracelet are concealed.
 On the back of the case, the wearer can now admire the beautifully finished movement via the open sapphire crystal case back with anniversary engraving.
 The Maltese cross applied to the blue dial (a Vacheron Constantin trademark) as well as the hands and indices are made of white gold.
 The Super-LumiNova coating on the hands and indices glow lime green in the dark and are reminiscent of the tritium used in historical watches.

-Where we see the new 222 on the market
+A comparison with the competition: Where we see the new 222 on the market

 Of course, with such a polarising model, it is fair to compare it with the competition.
 The combination of integrated bracelet, steel case and bracelet and blue dial will put it in direct competition with Patek’s Nautilus and AP’s Royal Oak, which seems to bring us back full circle to the early days of luxury sports watches from the 1970s.

-At 34,700 euros, the new Vacheron Constantin Historiques 222 in steel is currently the most expensive watch in the luxury sports watch trio consisting of the 222, Nautilus and Royal Oak – although it should be noted that the reference 5711 was already discontinued in 2021 and had a list price of around 29,000 euros at the time.
-Taking into account the inflation of the last three years or so, the 5711 would probably cost between €35,000 and €40,000 today.
+The new Vacheron Constantin Historiques 222 in steel costs 34,700 euros.
+The Nautilus 5711 was already discontinued in 2021 and had a list price of around 29,000 euros at the time.
+Taking into account the inflation of the last three years or so, the 5711 would probably cost between 35,000 and 40,000 euros today.
 The simple three-hand Cubitus with date from Patek Philippe costs around 40,000 euros and is therefore certainly a good starting point for an estimate.
-The Audemars Piguet Royal Oak Automatic 15500ST currently has a list price of 28,300 euros.
+The Audemars Piguet Royal Oak ‘Jumbo’ 16202ST currently has a list price of 35,600 euros.
 The cost and quality of the three watch models are therefore at roughly the same level – as is so often the case, it all depends on personal preference and, of course, how quickly you can get your hands on one of the coveted models.